kwikteam/phy-doc/install.md

 * flake8 (for testing code quality)
 * responses (for testing downloading functionality)

 **It is highly recommended to use the free Miniconda distribution**.
-This software comes with a package manager that lets you easily install, update, and remove Python packages.
+This software comes with a package manager named **conda** that lets you easily install, update, and remove Python packages.

 > **Miniconda** is a lightweight Python distribution. **Anaconda** is Miniconda + many common Python packages. **Conda** is the package manager used by Miniconda and Anaconda.
-We recommend that you first install Miniconda, and then use Conda to install the packages you need.
+We recommend that you first install Miniconda, and then use Conda to install just the packages you need.

 Advanced users may use other Python distributions, but we will only provide installation-related support on Miniconda/Anaconda.